-The references written on behalf of applicants to Lucy Cavendish play an important role in our decision making process.
-We always require a reference on the UCAS application, and applicants should not assume that they can replace this with a reference written for some other purpose, or an open letter of recommendation.
+References play an important role in our decision making process, and we always require a reference on the UCAS application.
+A reference written for some other purpose, or an open letter of recommendation is not acceptable.

-details of any personal or health issues of that have had or could have an adverse effect on the applicant’s performance.
+Details of any personal or health issues of that have affected, or may adversely affect, applicant performance